 If you experience health problems, you should always phone the free Medi24 medical advice hotline: 0800 773 633.
 They will provide you with non-binding advice.
 This allows you to avoid unnecessary visits to the doctor and save 8% on health insurance premiums.

-Exception: in an emergency, always go directly to an emergency doctor or a hospital.
+Emergency: in an emergency, always go directly to an emergency doctor or a hospital.

 The benefits are the same for all basic insurance models.
 With the PREMED-24 insurance model, we will reimburse you the following benefits after deduction of the statutory co-payment (deductible/excess/hospital cost contribution).